 I am definitely interested in having this procedure done; I would love to speak to one of your UK patients; would you kindly forward this email to your Office Manager, Roxy, so that she can arrange such a meeting for me.
 If she needs me to call her to discuss this rather than write an email I am happy to call; please let me know.

 I have a number of questions I would love to discuss with you if possible; do you take calls from prospective patients?
-(If this is difficult due to your other commitments I am happy for us to correspond until I come to New York for my procedure).

 In terms of my concerns I am wondering about the following: